Student Arrest Self-Disclosure Form

 1. What is the reason for this policy?

-2. What types of criminal infractions need to be disclosed by students?
+2. What types of arrests need to be disclosed by students?

-Pursuant to policy, a student must disclose any arrests or convictions regardless of whether they occur inside or outside the Commonwealth of Virginia and regardless of whether the University is in session at the time. excluding minor traffic violations that do not result in injury to others.
+Pursuant to policy, a student must disclose any arrests or convictions regardless of whether they occur inside or outside the Commonwealth of Virginia and regardless of whether the University is in session at the time.
+For purposes of this requirement, arrests include the issuance of a written citation or summons regardless of whether the student is taken into custody by law enforcement.
+They exclude minor traffic violations that do not result in injury to others.
+Charges related to driving under the influence of alcohol or other drugs are not “minor traffic violations” and must be reported.
 Students should err on the side of disclosure if they believe an arrest or conviction may be covered by this policy.
-A DUI is not considered a minor traffic violation.

 3. What time period is covered by the duty to self-disclose?